-Students will have the opportunity to live autonomously for three months in another country in the network.
-We will give them the opportunity to have a first contact with adult life and the duties that this entails (responsibility, analysis of the consequences, paid employment in a high-tech center …).
+Students have had the opportunity to live autonomously for three months in another country in the network.
+We have given them the opportunity to have a first contact with adult life and the duties that this entails (responsibility, analysis of the consequences, paid employment in a high-tech center …).

 Critical thinking is a fundamental piece both for work in high-tech centers and in personal development.
-Therefore, it constitutes an essential part of the methodology carried out in the courses that students will follow throughout the mobilities.
+Therefore, it constitutes an essential part of the methodology carried out in the courses that students have followed throughout the mobilities.

-The mobilities will offer the student the opportunity to improve their skills and abilities and focus them towards the job market, improving their curriculum and offering them a full job opportunity.
-We will motivate students to achieve their educational and work goals.
+The mobilities have offered the students the opportunity to improve their skills and abilities and focus them towards the job market, improving their curriculum and offering them a full job opportunity.
+We have motivated students to achieve their educational and work goals.

 Luis Gómez Estrada, was born in Valencia in 1980, with a Bachelor’s degree in Industrial Design by “Universidad Politécnica de Valencia”, experienced in the research field at the “Instituto de Biomecánica de Valencia” (UPV).
 Actually is CEO of Ikasia technologies and has experience as head of the 3D department in an engineering services companies.
 He has a broad experience in European and international project’s management and coordination.